Fabbboy/kingom/README.md

 - Put essential rendering steps in the `BasePipeline` and just require the user to have this
 - Make `DefaultPipeline` extremly minimal/abstract and require the user to implement it but at this point we could directly use `BasePipeline` but maybe someone also has its own custom rendering system so yea needs to be dicussed

+After about 10 seconds of thinking:
+I guess we remove DefaultPipeline and use BasePipeline using protected attributes and then when I'm building my own game I'm going to see if iu need it or not :).
+If you reading this need something like this open a Issue.

 ### Build
 It should built on Linux, Macos and Windows.
 If not, please open an issue.
 You have two options to build it:
 1. The project provides a `vcpkg.json` file.
 This includes everything you need to build the project.
 Just download the vcpkg tool.